 “We're the red team,” Davis says.
 “We’re looking for all the ways a project could go wrong, and whether they have a backup plan if it does.”

-We evaluate projects across 6 areas:
+Our science advisors evaluate each project across 6 areas:

 Additionality: Is carbon removed from the atmosphere that would not have been removed without this purchase?
 This is the single most important evaluation factor.
 If a supplier's associated GHG reductions are not additional, then purchasing carbon credits in lieu of reducing your own emissions will be worse for the climate.